zama-ai/httpz-solidity/docs/tutorials/learn_fundamentals/configure.md

 - Use descriptive test names that explain the expected behavior
 - Handle asynchronous operations properly with async/await
 - Set up proper encryption instances for testing encrypted values

-## **Next steps**

-Congratulations!
-You’ve configured and written your first confidential smart contract.
-Here are some ideas to expand your knowledge:

-- **Explore advanced configurations**: Customize the `FHEVMConfig` to suit specific encryption requirements.
-- **Add functionalities**: Extend the contract by adding decrement functionality or resetting the counter.
-- **Integrate frontend**: Learn how to decrypt and display encrypted data in a dApp using the `fhevmjs` library.